3 Ways to Spruce Up the Look of Your Wood Floors

 It’s likely, the scrubbing process reveals more dirt and excess grime.
 Use a broom or vacuum to rid the floor of existing debris.
 Now, it is time for the finish.
 The finish can be applied with a foam pad or sponge.
 Use an appropriate paintbrush or similar device to cover the corners and any areas left unfinished.

-Go to a hardware store, maybe a mom and pop shop rather than large retailer, searching for mineral spirits.
+Go to a hardware store, maybe a mom and pop shop rather than a large retailer, searching for mineral spirits.
 This method is not as abrasive as using a sander and usually takes only a fraction of the time.
 Some people don’t care for chemicals found in some other finishes, so as an alternative, try finishing with a mixture of boiled linseed oil and varnish.
-A pro tip about sanding: Don’t sand unless you really feel it’s necessary; sanding diminishes the thickness of the wood as well as the functionality, shortening its lifespan, aside from the added costs, resources, and time it takes to leverage a sander.
+A pro tip about sanding: Don’t sand unless you feel it’s necessary; sanding diminishes the thickness of the wood as well as the functionality, shortening its lifespan, aside from the added costs, resources, and time it takes to leverage a sander.

 That’s it!
 Try one of these three ways to magically transform your existing, fading wood floor.
-No matter how harsh it may initially appear, even after uncovering floors trapped under rugs for years, there’s opportunity to make your old wood floors look new!
+No matter how harsh it may initially appear, even after uncovering floors trapped under rugs for years, there’s an opportunity to make your old wood floors look new!

 Janet Holman has a hands-on approach to all interior design tasks.
 She draws from her experience in interior design when blogging.

 - Garden / Landscaping / Patio — 263